Steven E. Day: Career history

 Day enlisted in the U.S. Coast Guard in 1967.
 After recruit training, he attended Damage Controlman School at Governors Island, New York.
 As a damage controlman, Day held assignments at TRASUPCEN Alameda, USCGC Tanager, Reserve Unit Duluth, and Reserve Unit Green Bay, where he was promoted to damage controlman first class in 1977.

 Day received his commission in 1979 at the rank of ensign.
 Assignments as an officer have included; Reserve Green Bay, commanding officer of Reserve Unit Hancock, and the operations officer of Port Security Unit 303 Milwaukee, when he was deployed to the Port of Damman, Saudi Arabia, in support of Operations Desert Shield/Desert Storm from September 1990 to April 1991.

 Upon release from active duty in 1991, Day's assignments included; commanding officer Reserve Unit Green Bay, FEMA liaison officer Milwaukee, commanding officer PSU 303 Milwaukee, USTRANSCOM, and commanding officer Port Security Unit 309, where his unit conducted deployments to Pohang, Korea, Dukaylah, Egypt, OPSAIL 2000, New York City and Manama, Bahrain.
 Beginning in 2001, Day was again assigned to USTRANSCOM, followed by the commanding officer, Coast Guard Element, Joint Forces Command Norfolk and commanding officer, Joint Reserve Unit, Norfolk, Virginia.

 In March 2003, Day was again recalled to active duty in support of Operation Iraqi Freedom, assigned to the Pentagon, National Military Command Center and Coast Guard Headquarters, Defense Operations.
 Upon release from active duty, he was assigned as the senior reserve officer, deputy chief of staff D5 and then to PACAREA as the reserve chief of staff/senior reserve officer.
-On June 9, 2008, Day began an assignment at LANTAREA, and ended the assignment in April of 2012.
+On June 9, 2008, Day began an assignment at LANTAREA, and ended the assignment in April 2012.
 From 2012 to retirement in 2014 he was the Director of Reserve and Leadership.